gosub-com/Zurfur/README.md

         Log.Info("Hello World, 2+2=" add(2,2))
     }

 Functions are declared with the `fun` keyword.
-The type names come after each argument, and the return type comes after the parameters.
+The type name comes after each argument, and the return type comes after the parameters.
-Functions, classes, structs, enums, variables and constants are private unless they have the 'pub' qualifier.
+Functions, types, enums, variables and constants are private unless they have the 'pub' qualifier.
 Functions are allowed at the namespace level, but must be static or extension methods.

 By default, functions pass parameters by immutable reference.
-The exception is that small structs (e.g. `Span<T>`) may be passed by value when it is more efficient to do so.
+The exception is that small types (e.g. `Span<T>`) may be passed by value when it is more efficient to do so.

-    pub fun Test(a      f64,       // Pass by value since that's more efficient s      MyStruct,  // Pass by value or reference whichever is more efficient ms mut MyStruct,  // Pass by reference, preserve `ro` fields rs ref MyStruct,  // Pass by reference, nothing is preserved c      MyClass,   // Pass reference, the object is immutable mc mut MyClass,   // Pass by reference, object is mutable, reference cannot be changed ic ref MyClass)   // Pass by reference, object is mutable, reference can be changed
+    pub fun Test(a      f64,       // Pass by value since that's more efficient s      MyType,    // Pass by value or reference whichever is more efficient ms mut MyType,    // Pass by reference, preserve `ro` fields rs ref MyType)    // Pass by reference, nothing is preserved

 If `s` is big, such as a matrix containing 16 floats, it is passed by reference.
 If it is small, such as a single float or int, it is passed by value.
-A struct containing two integers might be passed by value or by reference depending on the compiler, options, and optimizations.
+A type containing two integers might be passed by value or by reference depending on the compiler, options, and optimizations.
-Even if `MyStruct` or `MyClass` is mutable, `s` and `c` cannot be mutated because only parameters marked with `mut` or `ref` can be mutated.
+Even if `MyType` is mutable, `s` cannot be mutated because only parameters marked with `mut` or `ref` can be mutated.

-There are no `out` parameters.
-Use multiple returns instead:
+Functions can return multiple values:

     // Multiple returns
     pub static fun Circle(a f64, r f64) -> (x f64, y f64)